 The forest of San Rafael is, at 70,000 hectares, one of the largest patches remaining and is of outstanding biodiversity importance.
 It is largely comprised of moist, semi-evergreen ‘Upper Parana’ Forest, further diversified by a mosaic of natural grasslands (outliers of the Pampas) on its western edge.

 The San Rafael Important Bird Area (IBA) was identified in 1997 as only the second IBA in Latin America.
 It is the most important site for threatened and endemic Atlantic Forest birds in Paraguay.
-26 bird species are of conservation concern, along with 27 mammal and 71 plant species.
+There are 26 bird species of conservation concern, along with 27 mammal and 71 plant species.
 Birds include Harpy Eagle (Harpia harpyja), White-eared Puffbird (Nystalus chacuru), Bare-throated Bell-bird (Procnias nudicollis), and Black-fronted Piping-guan (Pipile Jacutinga).

 The 70,000 hectares of grassland and forest at San Rafael absorb rainwater and release it slowly into watercourses, thus playing a key role in water security in the wider region.